 Maker's Mark Bourbon (not organic, but sustainably produced)

-"Slow" Long Island Margarita (recipe by Allen Katz)
+"Slow" Long Island Margarita (recipe by Allen Katz) makes one cocktail

 6 blackberries 10 fresh mint leaves 1 1/2 ounces 4Copas Reposado Tequilla 1 ounce fresh lime juice 1 ounce Long Island lavender syrup (Heat 6 ounces simple syrup in a saucepan.
 Remove from heat and add 2 tbs dried lavender.
 Allow to cool.
 Strain and refrigerate until ready to use.)